Managing Virtual Teams: A guide to Success

 Slack instead of Email: A Communication Tool is much needed

 Also in this matter, the issue is clear: It can’t be without it.
 Emails should not be the primary means of internal communication, since by now, many good options, which simulate real time communication well, exist.
 You can still write emails but it’s inefficient and can be chaotic.

 We work with Slack but numerous alternatives also fulfil their purpose.
-It’s important to make use of various channels in order to better organize your communication.
+It’s important to use various channels in order to better organize your communication.
 This also makes it easier to find information again.
 A further aspect is that getting in touch with a team member is supposed to happen as easy and fast as if you would sit together in an office.
 This facilitates problems to be solved faster, and deeper relationships to be built.

 Virtual Offices are the Future

 We have been working in our virtual office for months.
 Our rules are very simple:

 - During working time, one is logged into the virtual office.

 - If one is not available, their Avatar is red, on ‘quiet mode’.